 The following definitions are taken from working together to safeguard children HM Government (2015).
-In addition to these definitions, it should be understood that children can also be abused by honour based violence, forced marriage or female genital mutilation
+In addition to these definitions, it should be understood that children can also be abused by other children as well as through harmful practices including but not an exhaustive list: honour -based violence, forced marriage, female genital mutilation and breast flattening.